-WordPress competes with the best website builders and utilizes the best web hosting services, and is the world's leading content management system (CMS).
+WordPress competes with the best website builders and utilizes the best web hosting services via the best WordPress hosting, and is the world's leading content management system (CMS).
 Used by more sites than any other platform or CMS, more than 455 million websites are currently powered by WordPress.

 As the most popular CMS, with a market share of over 60%, WordPress's dominance has led to many myths and misconceptions arising about it.
 These include its capabilities, what it can be used for, and more.
 Here, we look at five of the most common myths and debunk them.

 1. WordPress is just a toy for bloggers

 It’s true that WordPress began life in 2003 as a blogging tool, being built on top of an existing platform called b2/cafelog.
 But it’s been a long time since blogs were the only thing for which it was used.

 People have been making all sorts of sites with website builders for WordPress for many years, including ecommerce stores, brochure websites for small and medium-sized businesses, membership sites with subscription-based content, and many more.
 WordPress has been used to build pretty much any type of website you can think of, across the full spectrum of markets and interests.